 Ergon 3, Equa 2, and Ambi chairs are introduced.

-The new Miller SQA ("simple, quick, affordable") manufacturing and office building begins operations.
+Miller SQA ("simple, quick, affordable") manufacturing begins operations.

 Herman Miller and Geiger Brickel, a high-quality wood casegoods and seating manufacturer headquartered in Atlanta, Georgia, enter a strategic sales alliance.

-Herman Miller introduces the Kiva Collection, Caper chairs, and Meridian 140 and 160 Series pedestals, and displays the Resolve system at NeoCon.
+Herman Miller introduces Caper chairs, and displays the Resolve system at NeoCon.

-Herman Miller for the Home introduces the Goetz sofa, and reintroduces the Nelson marshmallow sofa.
+Herman Miller for the Home introduces Goetz Sofa, and reintroduces Nelson Marshmallow Sofa.

 Herman Miller acquires Geiger Brickel.

-Herman Miller RED, an online enterprise focused on meeting the office furniture needs of small business in general and the growing Internet industry in particular, is launched.
+Herman Miller RED, an online enterprise focused on meeting the office furniture needs of small business, is launched.
 Large-scale shifts in the global economy necessitate closing the business in 2001.

-The Eames molded plywood chair is named "design of the century" by Time magazine.
+Eames Molded Plywood Chair is named "design of the century" by Time magazine.

 Herman Miller Resolve system is added to the Museum of Modern Art's permanent collection, and to the collection of the Brooklyn Museum of Art.

-The DOT (Design on Textile) program, which allows customer customization of work environments, is introduced, initially with the screens that are part of the Resolve System.
+The DOT (Design on Textile) program, which allows customer customization of work environments, is introduced.

 Herman Miller's C-1 corporate office facility renovation receives Gold LEED (Leadership in Energy and Environmental Design) Green Building certification, only the 10th Gold standard awarded nationwide.

-Herman Miller introduces Mirra, a high-performing, environmentally advanced work chair and the first piece of office furniture to be developed from its inception according to cradle-to-cradle principles.
+Herman Miller introduces the Mirra Chair, the first piece of office furniture to be developed from its inception according to cradle-to-cradle principles.